• Mon - Fri 08:30 - 18:30

 PMI’s Project Management Professional (PMP®) Certification course requires participants to demonstrate that they have actively worked within the project management industry.

-There are two paths that are provided by PMI® to qualify for the PMP® examination.
+There are three paths that are provided by PMI® to qualify for the PMP® examination.
 They are:

 Path A